Medical Device Registration in Ireland

 The term medical device covers a very wide range of products, excluding medicines, used in healthcare for the diagnosis, prevention, monitoring or treatment of illness or handicap and includes many thousands of items used each day by healthcare providers and patients.
 It also includes in-vitro diagnostic (IVD) test kits, reagents, laboratory analyzers and related software, etc.

-The national regulatory authority agencies responsible for the regulation of medical products in Saudi Arabia are:
+The national regulatory authority agencies responsible for the regulation of medical products in Ireland are:

 - Health Products Regulatory Authority (HPRA) (formerly the Irish Medicines Board).